 "I wonder what he wants?" we all thought.
 I am sure that at the back of our minds, or at least at the back of the minds of the captain and navigators, the suspicion was that the Boss had somehow heard about our non-standard arrival at Gibraltar.
 However, when we climbed down from the aircraft the Boss came straight over to me.

 "Welcome back, Cunnane," he said cheerfully, holding out his hand to be shaken.
 "You'd better go straight to the Sergeants' Mess and start packing.
 You're posted to Jurby for Officer Training.
 You fly out on Sunday.
 Congratulations."

+I was stunned!
 There was not even time for me to arrange farewell drinks for my squadron pals, nor for them to arrange a farewell party for me!
-So it was that barely 36 hours later, at 0620 hrs on Sunday 24 January 1960, I flew out of Luqa as a passenger to Lyneham on Hastings TG530, Flight Lieutenant Kell in command.
+Barely 36 hours later, at 0620 hrs on Sunday 24 January 1960, I flew out of Luqa as a passenger to Lyneham on Hastings TG530, Flight Lieutenant Kell in command.
 When I got to Lyneham there was just sufficient space in a corner of the page in my pocket diary where I had kept my duty free shopping list for friends' requirements from Gibraltar to scribble down the train times from Wakefield to Liverpool for the ferry to the Isle of Man.

 /continued here or click here to go back to the top of this page or here to go back to the Home Page